 The following are unusual vegetables that are being grown around the world today, with so many more amazing variations still being created for you to try.
-This can especially come in handy for those with children who are fussy eaters of healthy food, as some of the creations make the vegetable appear like a tasty fruit or even something sweeter!
+This can be especially handy if you have children who are fussy eaters of healthy food as some of the creations make the vegetable appear like a tasty fruit or even something sweeter!

 Also known as the Oxalis Tuberosa or the New Zealand Yam, this is a popular alternative to the potato.

-It originates from the central and southern Andes and became popular due to its easy cultivation, with a high tolerance for poor soil, high altitude and harsh climates.
-There are many variations of the Oca grown around the world, with an array of colours and flavours being created through human intervention during cultivation.
+It originates from the central and southern Andes and became popular due to its easy cultivation and high tolerance for poor soil, high altitude and harsh climates.
+There are many variations of the Oca grown around the world with an array of colours and flavours being created through human intervention during cultivation.

-These versatile tubers can be eaten raw without peeling or cooked in the same way as potatoes – boiled, baked, grilled or fried.
-Add this to salads, soups or stews, or even make some tasty Oca mash!
+These versatile tubers can be eaten raw without peeling or cooked in the same way as potatoes: boiled, baked, grilled or fried.
+Add this to salads, soups, stews, or even make some tasty Oca mash.

-This is probably one of the most interesting looking vegetables, with its intricate spiral patterns made up of many buds, alternating in size.
-It originates from Italy and can also be called Romanesco Broccoli or Roman Cauliflower, as it is part of the same edible flower family as Broccoli, Cauliflower, Brussel Sprouts and Cabbage.
+This is probably one of the most interesting looking vegetables, with its intricate spiral patterns made up of many buds alternating in size.
+It originates from Italy and can also be called Romanesco Broccoli or Roman Cauliflower.
+It is part of the same edible flower family (Brassicas) as Broccoli, Cauliflower, Brussel Sprouts and Cabbage.